 Coaching is for you if you aren’t in crisis and you can cope with daily stress that comes up.
 You are ready to crush your goals, be held accountable, and create a life you love.
 Or maybe you’re feeling stuck and you know you want to move forward but you aren’t sure where to start.

 Different coaches have different approaches (rhyme not intended :)).
-My approach when it comes to coaching involves helping high-performing women overcome burnout, overwhelm, and limiting beliefs to create a balanced life focused on the things that matter most to them.
+I specialize in coaching individuals with high-functioning anxiety.
+My approach when it comes to coaching involves helping high-performing professionals overcome burnout, always saying yes, and really getting to the root of their fears to create a balanced life focused on the things that matter most to them.

 Does this sound like it might be you?
 Learn more about my coaching services here!